alex-karev/weibo-post-scraper/README.md

 Feel free to fork this repo and make pull requests.

-If you like my work, support it:
+If you like my work, please, support me:

 BTC: 32F3zAnQQGwZzsG7R35rPUS269Xz11cZ8B